-Section 6.1 The "Drug List" can change during the year
+Section 6.1 The Drug List can change during the year

 Most of the changes in drug coverage happen at the beginning of each year (January 1).
-However, during the year, the plan might make changes to the "Drug List".
+However, during the year, the plan might make changes to the Drug List.
 For example, the plan might:

-- Add or remove drugs from the "Drug List". - Move a drug to a higher or lower cost-sharing tier. - Add or remove a restriction on coverage for a drug. - Replace a brand name drug with a generic version of the drug. - Replace an original biological product with an interchangeable biosimilar version of the biological product.
+- · Add or remove drugs from the Drug List. - Move a drug to a higher or lower cost-sharing tier. - · Add or remove a restriction on coverage for a drug. - · Replace a brand name drug with a generic version of the drug. - Replace an original biological product with an interchangeable biosimilar version of the biological product.

-We must follow Medicare requirements before we change the plan's "Drug List".
+We must follow Medicare requirements before we change the plan's Drug List.
+See Chapter 12 for definitions of the drug types discussed in this chapter.